 Mark Blenner, the McQueen-Quattlebaum Associate Professor in the Department of Chemical and Biomolecular Engineering, recently received the Presidential Early Career Award for Scientists and Engineers, also called PECASE.
-Dr. Blenner’s research has the potential to enable long-term space missions and provide new tools to aid in the search for some of the globe’s most destructive weapons.
+Blenner’s research has the potential to enable long-term space missions and provide new tools to aid in the search for some of the globe’s most destructive weapons.

 “The PECASE is the highest honor bestowed by the United States government to outstanding scientists and engineers who are beginning their independent research careers and who show exceptional promise for leadership in science and technology,” it stated.

 Blenner is the fifth Clemson University researcher to win the award since it was commissioned in 1996 by the cabinet-level National Science and Technology Council.
-He joins Dr. Scott Husson as the second winner from Clemson’s Chemical and Biomolecular Engineering Department.
+He joins Scott Husson as the second winner from Clemson’s Chemical and Biomolecular Engineering Department.

 Blenner works with bacteria and yeast to make new enzymes that are able to do things nature has not yet figured out.
 The research gives the students in his lab a chance to work on the cutting edge of synthetic biology.

-In one project, Blenner and his team are working to engineer yeast to convert respiration carbon dioxide, algae biomass and urine into 3D printable plastics and nutritional omega-3 fats.
-Astronauts on missions to Mars could, for example, use the plastics to make new tools and use the omega-3 fatty acids for maintaining health.
+In one project, Blenner and his team are working on engineering yeast to convert respiration carbon dioxide, algae biomass and urine into 3D printable plastics and nutritional omega-3 fats.
+Astronauts on missions to Mars could, for example, use plastics to make new tools and use the omega-3 fatty acids for maintaining health.
 Some of Blenner’s other research has focused on developing sensors.
 One would pick up signatures of tributyl phosphate, a solvent used to enrich uranium, including for use in nuclear weapons.
 Another sensor he is helping develop could determine if radiation is from natural or man-made sources and whether the enriched nuclear materials are for power generation or weapons applications.

 The nominating agency for Blenner’s award was NASA, and he was one of 18 from the agency to win.
-“These PECASE winners represent some of the brightest early career researchers that NASA supports,” said James Green, NASA chief scientist.
+“These PECASE winners represent some of the brightest early-career researchers that NASA supports,” said James Green, NASA chief scientist.
 “They were selected for what they have already accomplished, but more importantly, we expect they will reach even higher goals in the future.
 They are shining stars.”

-In an extended statement, Blenner said, “I thank my graduate and undergraduate students who have made huge contributions to pushing the science forward.
+In an extended statement, Blenner said, “I thank my graduate and undergraduate students who have made considerable contributions to pushing science forward.
 Also, thanks to my mentors going all the way back to high school, and the NASA group in the Space Technology Mission Directorate and at the Ames Research Center who have supported my work since 2015.

 “Also, my accomplishments would not have been possible without my close colleagues at Clemson, particularly in the Department of Chemical and Biomolecular Engineering, whose support and excellence have driven me to push my boundaries further.

-“Finally, I should acknowledge the funding that has supported my groups’ research since 2014, including the National Science Foundation, Air Force Office of Scientific Research, NASA, Defense Threat Reduction Agency, Animal Co-Products Research and Education Center, National Institutes of Health, U.S. Department of Education, U.S. Department of Energy, Creative Inquiry, Calhoun Honors College, and Advanced Mammalian Biomanufacturing Innovation Center.”
+“Finally, I should acknowledge the funding that has supported my groups’ research since 2014, including the National Science Foundation, Air Force Office of Scientific Research, NASA, Defense Threat Reduction Agency, Animal Co-Products Research and Education Center, National Institutes of Health, U.S. Department of Education, U.S. Department of Energy, Creative Inquiry, Clemson University Honors College, and Advanced Mammalian Biomanufacturing Innovation Center.”

 Anand Gramopadhye, dean of the College of Engineering, Computing and Applied Sciences, said the award underscores that Blenner is working at the frontiers of engineering.

-“This is truly fantastic news — a testament to Dr. Blenner and his research team,” he said.
-“I congratulate them on this richly deserved honor.”
+“This is truly fantastic news — a testament to Dr. Blenner and his research team,” he said “I congratulate them on this richly deserved honor.”